rvounik/frontend2/README.md

 - "babel-eslint":                 used babel parser for linting
 - "babel-jest":                   used by the transformPreprocessor that converts JSX before running tests
 - "babel-loader":                 loads js during webpacks process
+- "babel-polyfill":
-- "babel-preset-env":             allows transpiling es2015+ code to specified browser version (or default, which is es5)
+- "babel-preset-env":             allows transpiling es2015+ code to specified browser version (defaults to es5)
 - "babel-preset-preact":          allows handling of JSX during transpiling
 - "classnames":                   used to apply multiple classes to components
 - "clean-webpack-plugin":         cleans out folders before copying new files in during deploy